How to Trade the US Initial Jobless Claims: A Comprehensive Guide

 Confirm Fed Focus

-Remember, if the central bank is focused on the data point, it’s because they are using that data point to make a decision on rates.
+Ensure the Federal Reserve is currently emphasizing employment data.
+If employment is a primary focus, the Initial Jobless Claims report will have a higher likelihood of moving the market.
+Remember, if the central bank is focused on the data point, it's because they are using that data point to make a decision on rates.
 This is why data points that are focused on cause volatility.

 Check Forecast Ranges